 But that sparkle?
 Well, anyone who’s watched a claymation holiday movie knows that it takes a legion of elves (and a payday or two!) to pull off all of the Christmas magic.
 So get started, now, by answering a few questions:

 That’s your monthly deposit to the North Pole.
 If it’s too steep, consider the big picture.
 Where can you cut a few red and green corners?
 (For one YNABer’s budget-friendly holiday tradition, see Tip #8 in this blog post.)
-Now set up a YNAB goal.
+Now set up a target in YNAB.

-If you’re still wrangling with Christmas Debt, the 2017 edition, you’re in good company.
+If you’re still wrangling with Christmas Debt, last year’s edition, you’re in good company.
 And twelve months of payments towards next Christmas may seem ridiculous.
 It feels logical to pay off the debt you have before you plan for the next celebration, right?